CaptainToTo/owl-tree/README.md

             // Open server on localhost
             var server = new Connection(new Connection.Args
             {
-                role = Connection.Role.Server,
+                appId = "MyOwlTreeApp", // max 64 byte identifier for your app role = Connection.Role.Server,
                 serverAddr = "127.0.0.1",
                 tcpPort = 8080